Where to give notice of a marriage or civil partnership, book an appointment and find out what to bring with you.

 - your name and surname, date of birth and nationality;

-- if you had a previous marriage or civil partnership, a decree absolute, decree of nullity or dissolution order, or a death certificate together with a marriage or civil partnership certificate.
+- if you had a previous marriage or civil partnership, a decree absolute, decree of nullity or dissolution order, or a death certificate together with a marriage or civil partnership certificate; and

 Many couples bring their passport and photo driving licence to meet these requirements.
 See the frequently asked question below for a full list of acceptable documents.

 All documents must be original.
 Photocopies are not acceptable.
-Any document which is in a foreign language must be accompanied by an English translation.
+Any document which is in a foreign language must be accompanied by a complete English translation.
+From 1 November 2017 there will be an additional fee payable for consideration of divorce / civil partnership dissolution documents obtained outside the British Isles.

 You will also need to pay a fee when giving notice of marriage or civil partnership.